 Other children also wrote easily and confidently, about sports, school, friends, pets, nature, likes and dislikes, their families, and what was on their minds.
 Their poems displayed energy, rhythm, passion, shape, and keen observation.

-What's more, the voices of individual students were evident in their poems and convinced teachers that young students could indeed write with "voice" — a personal and unique style.
-Kevin Hill comments, "I could actually hear individual students' voices.
+What's more, the voices of individual students were evident in their poems and convinced teachers that young students could indeed write with "voice"—a personal and unique style.
+Hill comments, "I could actually hear individual students' voices.
 Even without the child's name on the paper, I would often know who wrote the poem."

 - Sharing and discussing kids' poems (10–15 min.)